mohithlingosme/Tradebot/README.md

     ```

 2.  **Configure and Start Docker Services:**
-    -   Navigate to the `backend` directory.
-The `docker-compose.yml` file is pre-configured to run the backend and a PostgreSQL database.
-    -   From the `backend` directory, run the following command to build and start the services in detached mode:
+    -   From the repository root run:
         ```bash
-        docker compose up -d --build
+        docker compose up -d backend timescale
         ```
-    -   This command will:
-        -   Build the Docker image for the backend service.
-        -   Start the `backend` and `db` containers.
-        -   The backend will be accessible at `http://localhost:8000`.
+    -   This command builds the API image, starts TimescaleDB with the hypertable init script, and exposes the backend at `http://localhost:8000`.

 3.  **Create a User:**
     -   The application requires a user to be created in the database.